tmdict/tmdict/data/content/fgo-material-xiv/jacques-de-molay/class-skills.en.md

 ### Territory Creation: A

-Creates an advantageous position for one's self.
+Creates an advantageous position for one’s self.
 She becomes the head of a secret society of mages, and gathers magical energy and followers from a wide array of branches located around the temple tower.
-However, due to various restrictions in Chaldea, it doesn't seem like it's showing it's true potential.
+However, due to various restrictions in Chaldea, it doesn’t seem like it’s showing it’s true potential.

 ### Divinity: B